-The Agora Recording SDK for Linux is integrated on your Linux server instead of in your app.
+The Agora On-premise Recording SDK for Linux is integrated on your Linux server instead of in your app.

 Hardware and network requirements